Daniel Graff, Ph.D.

 262 Geddes Hall

-Daniel Graff, Ph.D. has been the director of the Higgins Labor Program since 2014.
-Dedicated to encouraging the Notre Dame community to realize the centrality of “the labor question” — Who does the work, who gets the fruits, and who makes the rules? — to all human endeavors, Graff has initiated projects like the Labor Cafe, Lunchtime Labor RAPS, HFAN (the Higgins Friends & Alumni Network), and the Just Wage Working Group (with Professor Clemens Sedmak).
-He also writes and curates original online content, including the Labor Song of the Month, Work of Art/Art of Work, and The Labor Question Today blog.
+Daniel Graff is professor of the practice at the institute and, since 2014, has served as director of the Higgins Labor Program.
+Dedicated to encouraging the Notre Dame community to realize the centrality of labor questions to all human endeavors, Graff has initiated projects like the Labor Café and the Just Wage Working Group (with Professor Clemens Sedmak) at the institute.